LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## ISAP-1 Model A Version 1.1
+## ISAP-1 Computer Instruction Set Revision 2
-In Version 1.1, an improvement is made to the ISAP-1 computer by implementing the Variable Machine Cycle.
+Revision 2 of the Instruction Set provides an improvement to the ISAP-1 computer by implementing the Variable Machine Cycle.

 The Instruction Set remains unchanged but the Timing Diagrams for all instructions are modified and by implication the Boolean Equations and Tables are modified.